Blog Posts

 Borneo Wild Life Tour

-Borneo or also known as Kalimantan is a paradise for world adventurers.
-Borneo is known as the third largest island in the world and the second largest island in Indonesia.
+also known as Kalimantan is a paradise for world adventurers. known as the third-largest island in the world and the second-largest island in Indonesia.
 It is located in the north of Java Island and west of Sulawesi Island.
 Surrounded by oceans, Borneo has many rivers.
 Therefore, Borneo has earned the nickname of a Thousand Rivers.

 The Borneo island is located in the heart of Southeast Asia maritime and is more than 100 million years old, the rainforests of Borneo are one of the oldest on the planet.
 This forest is home to several types of rare wildlife that always attract tourists from all over the world.

-If you’re a person who loves nature and adventure, the things to do on this amazing island are to see the wild endemic animals, discover lush mangroves and rainforests, see the Dayak Tribe and go tubing in the river.
+If you’re a person who loves nature and adventure, the things to do on this amazing island are to see the wild endemic animals, discover lush mangroves and rainforests, and see the Dayak go tubing in the river.

 With all its natural wealth, what can this island offer to tourists?
 What do they have to make a great impression on all visitors?